Frequently Asked Questions

 High-speed lines also feed passengers into connecting shared-use lines, making the improvements to those other lines more viable.

-Many media outlets falsely reported that California Gov. Gavin Newsom had “pulled the plug” on the project in early 2019, but California’s high-speed rail project is moving forward as planned.
 The first phase—the Central Valley line running from Bakersfield to Merced—is expected to be in operation by 2028.
 In a February 2019 speech, Newsom reaffirmed the state’s commitment to building the Central Valley segment and to moving forward with the environmental reviews required for the full Bay Area to Los Angeles line.
 Newsom promised to keep working to secure needed funds in the same speech in which he supposedly killed the project.

 The Central Valley line will run through the heart of a region that's home to three major universities, 122 community colleges, six of California’s 10 largest cities, and roughly three million people.
 Long before the full Bay Area to Los Angeles project is finished, it will connect the state’s vibrant interior to the major coastal cities via transit service and conventional rail lines (now being upgraded).